London Missionary Society

 Searching

-For several reasons, including lack of resource and inherent ambiguity, not all names in the NZETC collections are marked-up.
+For several reasons, including lack of resource and inherent ambiguity, not all names in the NZETC are marked-up.
 This means that finding all references to a topic often involves searching.
 Search for London Missionary Society as: "London Missionary Society".
 Additional references are often found by searching for just the main name of the topic (the surname in the case of people).

 Other Collections